learning-zone/css-basics/scss-questions.md

 ## SCSS Interview Questions and Answers

-#### Q. What are Sass, Less, and Stylus?
-Why do people use them?
-How does something like Compass relate to Sass?
-They are CSS preprocessors.
-They are an abstraction layer on top of CSS.
-They are a special syntax/language that compile down into CSS.
-They make managing CSS easier, with things like variables and mixins to handle vendor prefixes (among other things).
-They make doing best practices easier, like concatenating and compressing CSS.

-#### Q. What is file splitting and why should you use it?
-File splitting helps organize your CSS into multiple files, decreasing page load time and making things easier to manage.
-How you decide to split them up is up to you, but it can be useful to separate files by component.
-For example, we can have all button styles in a file called `_buttons.scss` or all your header-specific styles in a file called `_header.scss`, main file, say _app.scss, and we can import those files by writing @import 'buttons';

 #### Q. What are variables used for?
 Variables are super useful for things like colors, fonts, font sizes, and certain dimensions, as you can be sure always using the same ones, not 4 different versions of roughly the same color.
 ```scss